Trailblazing a path for CS

 Resources to pique interest and spark excitement

 Explore curated resources from digital skills courses to computer science tutorials and learn how you can get involved.

 Over 93,000 students received a CS education

-Since its inception in 2009, over 93,000 students have received a CS education through Technology Education and Literacy in Schools (TEALS) Program.
+Since its inception in 2009, over 93,000 students have received a CS education through Technology Education and Learning Support (TEALS) Program.

 1,650 volunteers from over 700 companies teach CS